From partially ordered monoids to partially ordered groups via free nuclear preimages: Introduction

 \subsection{Main results}

 With the requisite definitions out of the way, we may now succinctly state our main question:

-This is really an entire family of questions, depending on the constraints we place of $\sigma$, $\gamma$, and $\alg{G}$.
-The results of Mundici and Dvure\v{c}enskij on MV-algebras and pseudo MV-algebras cover the case where $\sigma$ is the negative cone co\-nucleus $\sigma_{-}(a) \assign \1 \wedge a$ and $\gamma$ is a unit interval nucleus $\gamma_{u} \assign u \vee a$, while the work of Galatos \& Tsinakis covers the case where the image of $\sigma$ is a downward closed subset of $\alg{G}$.
+This is really an entire family of questions, depending on the constraints we place on $\sigma$, $\gamma$, and $\alg{G}$.
+The results of Mundici, Dvure\v{c}enskij, and Vetterlein on MV-algebras and pseudo MV-algebras cover the case where $\sigma$ is the negative cone co\-nucleus $\sigma_{-}(a) \assign \1 \wedge a$ and $\gamma$ is a unit interval nucleus $\gamma_{u} \assign u \vee a$, while Galatos and Tsinakis cover the case where the image of $\sigma$ is a downward closed subset of $\alg{G}$.

-In these cases, not only can residuated lattices in the appropriate varieties be represented in terms of $\ell$-groups, but in fact a categorical equivalence connects these varieties of GMV-algebras to classes of $\ell$-groups with some additional structure.
-We do not aim for such categorical equivalences in the present paper: \emph{prima facie} the link between the two sides seems to be too weak beyond the GMV-algebraic case to support such a categorical equivalence.
+In these cases, not only can residuated lattices in the appropriate varieties be represented in terms of $\ell$-groups, but in fact a categorical equivalence connects these varieties of GMV-algebras to classes of $\ell$-groups with additional structure.
+We do not aim for such categorical equivalences here: while the construction studied in the present paper allows us to go significantly beyond the cases covered by the constructions of Mundici and others, it provides a substantially weaker link between the two sides.

 The above question naturally splits into two parts.
-The first part of the problem has been studied by \mbox{Montagna} \& Tsinakis~\cite{montagna+tsinakis10}, who identified the (integral) conuclear images of Abelian $\ell$-groups as precisely the (integral) commutative cancellative residuated lattices.
+The first part of the problem has been studied by \mbox{Montagna} and Tsinakis~\cite{montagna+tsinakis10}, who identified the (integral) conuclear images of Abelian $\ell$-groups as precisely the (integral) commutative cancellative residuated lattices.
 Here a residuated lattice, and more generally a pomonoid, is called \emph{cancellative} if it satisfies the two implications

 Beyond the commutative case, however, describing the conuclear images of $\ell$-groups is much more difficult.
 (Compare the straightfoward fact that each commutative cancellative monoid embeds into an Abelian group with the complicated description of cancellative monoids which embed into a group~\cite{clifford+preston67}.)
 We therefore opt to answer a different but related question, namely: